 First One: The Problem.

 I needed to use the wall space where the old Tandem bicycle hung.
 It was a fine hanging job with a couple pulleys and such, but I really want that wall space for something different.

+A tandem (bicycle built for 2) is kind of big and takes a lot of space.
 Well, I could sell the tandem. . . . .
 Nah, I really like it, and it is a bunch of fun when I can get my wife or one of the kids to come with me.

 The Simple Creative Solutions: